carpentries/lesson-development-training/episodes/episodes.md

 that nevertheless contribute to the larger whole
 (the theme or story that runs through a full season).
-It also helps to think about the typical length of an episode: these chunks should not take more than an hour to finish.
+It also helps to think about the typical length of an episode: these chunks contain 20-60 minutes of content (teaching + exercises).

 Each episode will exist as a page in the website we will build for our lessons.